k4yt3x/konadl/README.md

    - Temporary network issues
    - Temporary server-side situations

-## KonadDL CLI 1.3.8 (October 19, 2018)
+## libkonadl 1.9.0 (October 19, 2018)

-1. Updated for avalon framework 1.6.1
+1. Changed metadata format from INI to JSON.

-## libkonadl (July 7, 2018)
+1. Fixed all the problems with pausing and resuming the download by serializing and storing queues instead of dumping queues into files.

-1. Seperated download will now be remembered
+## KonadDL CLI 1.3.9 (October 19, 2018)

-2. Images downloaded can now be stored in separate folders according to ratings
+1. Changed class names to follow python naming conventions.
-3. You can now update newly added images to a download
+1. Updated for avalon framework 1.6.1.

 ![konadl1 7](https://user-images.githubusercontent.com/21986859/39401587-a75ab99e-4b16-11e8-8282-7b7c10853751.png)